 - An order to come to Court to be sentenced if called upon within one year;

 - Supervision with or without some special activity;

 - An order that time be spent in a secure Youth Justice Residence; or

 - Conviction and transfer to the District Court for sentencing.

-If the young person doesn’t follow the plan
+If the young person does not follow the plan

-If the young person doesn’t follow or complete the plan, the young person will probably receive a more serious order than they would have if they followed the plan.
+It is important that the young person follows and completes their plan.
+If they do not, the young person may receive a more serious outcome than they would have if they followed the plan.

 The Youth Court process can be confusing.
 The Youth Advocate and Lay Advocate can help with any questions.

 - The Youth Advocate is a trained lawyer who will be able to talk the young person through all of the legal aspects to their case.